 With the advantages of working from home growing, more and more people are wondering if now is the right time to try out freelancing.
 Data professionals are not exempt.
 In recent months, the number of data science jobs available on popular freelancer platforms, such as Upwork, has skyrocketed.

 If you are considering this option, you may be wondering how much freelance data scientists make.
-According to Glassdoor, their average salary in the US is $122,778.
-However, there is not enough data to show a salary range.
+According to Glassdoor, their average salary in the US is $100,492, with salaries ranging from $61K to $168K.

 Data Science Salaries across Industries

 Data scientists are required in nearly every industry, but some have greater needs and are willing to offer more attractive salaries.
-Again, the O’Reilly 2021 Data/AI Salary Survey is a helpful resource to compare salaries across industries.
+Again, the O’Reilly 2021 Data/AI Salary Survey is a helpful resource for comparing salaries across industries.

 Overall, data professionals working in the computer industry,e.g. computer hardware, cloud services, cybersecurity, or software development, reported the highest salaries with average compensations ranging from $171,000 (for computer hardware) to $164,000 (for software).
 Nonetheless, the data also shows highly competitive salaries (over $100,000) across industries outside computing, including banking, retail, fashion, and insurance.
 This picture is consistent with the latest occupation data released by the U.S. Bureau of Labor Statistics.